Code-Institute-Submissions/paldean-gym-guide/README.md

 - The form on the contact us page accepts input and will not allow the user to submit unless a name and email are given and the email requires the @.
 - The website is responsive on all applications.
 - The linked youtube video plays in all applications.

+#### Device Testing
+The website was tested on a variety of devices including desktop, HP laptops, Samsung Galaxy and iPhone 13 devices.
+Family members were asked to check the website on their devices and highlight any issues with overlap, images loading or links.

 #### Lighthouse Testing
 I carried out a lighthouse report using the Google Chrome Lighthouse function for desktop and mobile.
 The results returned are very positive for accessibility and search engine optimisation and excellent performance on desktop view and very good on mobile.